RamchandraReddy07/Extending-the-features-in-PySpark-Final-Project-/README.md

 ****Extending the features of encoding and imputing missing values in PySpark:****

-**The link to the code main spark code repository:** : https://github.com/RamchandraReddy07/Extending-the-features-of-encoding-and-impu-ng-missing-values-in-PySpark/tree/main
+*Not able to upload the whole spark code in this repository, so created a seperate repo for that and pasting link* **The link to the code main spark code repository:** : https://github.com/RamchandraReddy07/Extending-the-features-of-encoding-and-impu-ng-missing-values-in-PySpark/tree/main

-**The new feature code is present in the following location** : https://github.com/RamchandraReddy07/Extending-the-features-of-encoding-and-impu-ng-missing-values-in-PySpark/tree/main/python/pyspark/pandas/spark
+**The new feature code is present in the following location** : https://github.com/RamchandraReddy07/Extending-the-features-of-encoding-and-impu-ng-missing-values-in-PySpark/blob/main/python/pyspark/pandas/spark/transform.py

 The development plan aims to contribute to Apache Spark by adding new features and techniques to PySpark.
 The focus is on adding encoding and imputing missing values using Pandas-API within Spark, integrating libraries such as boto3 and TensorFlow for cloud infrastructure and machine learning models, respectively.